awsdocs/amazon-sagemaker-developer-guide/doc_source/model-monitor-model-quality-baseline.md

    We recommend that you view the generated constraints and modify them as necessary before using them for monitoring\.
 For example, if a constraint is too aggressive, you might get more alerts for violations than you want\.

    If your constraint contains numbers expressed in scientific notation, you will need to convert them to float\.
-The follow python [preprocessing script](https://docs.aws.amazon.com/https://docs.aws.amazon.com/sagemaker/latest/dg/model-monitor-pre-and-post-processing.html#model-monitor-pre-processing-script) example shows how to convert numbers in scientific notation to float\.
+The following python [preprocessing script](https://docs.aws.amazon.com/sagemaker/latest/dg/model-monitor-pre-and-post-processing.html#model-monitor-pre-processing-script) example shows how to convert numbers in scientific notation to float\.

    ```
    import csv